userguy/AWS-SAA-C02-Course/12-RDS/notes.md

 - TDE (Transparent Data Encryption available for Oracle and SQL Server
 - SSL certificated to provide in flight encryption
 - rds.force_ssl=1 in Psql and GRANT usage on *.* to mysqluser@'%' Require SSL in mysql
-- unencrypted snapshot --->copy enable encryption --> encrypted snapshot --> restore from encrypted --> migrated application to point to restored encrypted snapshot
+- unencrypted snapshot --->copy --> enable encryption --> encrypted snapshot --> restore from encrypted --> migrated application --> restored encrypted snapshot
 - Mysql and psotgresSQL IAM DB authetication need and authentication token obtained trough API call and has liftime of 15 min
 - IAM to centrally manage users instead of DB when using IAM authentication